Roy's Motel & Café, Amboy, California

 at the west end of Tucumcari, not survived

-the friendly lady of the Diner in Madrid
+the "barkeeper" of the Diner in Madrid

 The Bar of the Sister Bar